Equivalence of Doubly Periodic Tangles: Abstract

 \section{Abstract}

 Doubly periodic tangles, or \textit{DP tangles}, are embeddings of curves in the thickened plane that are periodically repeated in two directions.
-They are completely defined by their generating cells, the {\it flat motifs}, which can be chosen in infinitely many ways.
-DP tangles are used in modelling materials and physical systems of entangled filaments.
-In this paper we establish the mathematical framework of the topological theory of DP tangles.
-We first introduce a formal definition of DP tangles as topological objects and proceed with an exhaustive analysis in order to characterize the notion of {\it equivalence} between DP tangles and between their flat motifs.
-We further generalize our results to other diagrammatic categories, such as framed, virtual, singular, pseudo and bonded DP tangles, which could be used in novel applications.
+They are defined as universal covers of their generating cells, the {\it flat motifs}, which represent knots and links in the thickened torus, and which can be chosen in infinitely many ways.
+DP tangles are used in modeling materials and physical systems of entangled filaments.
+In this paper we establish the complete mathematical framework of the topological theory of DP tangles.
+We present an exhaustive analysis of DP tangle isotopies.
+These are distinguished in local isotopies and global isotopies.
+Our analysis yields the characterization of DP isotopy as an equivalence relation on the level of their (flat) motifs, called \textit{DP tangle equivalence}.
+Along the way we also discuss motif minimality.
+We further generalize our results to other diagrammatic categories, namely framed, virtual, welded, singular, pseudo, tied and bonded DP tangles, which could be used in novel applications.